NLCProject/SmartHomeSimulator/README.md

 </ol>

 ## Run Backend Application
 Open <b>Application.kt</b> file and run it either in run or debug mode.
-Make sure the database is running and the table has been created.
+Make sure the database is running and the database has been created.
+The tables will be created by the Spring Application at startup.

 ## Run Frontend Application
 <ol>